Quantum-Accelerators/quacc/docs/user/advanced/database.md

     Covalent automatically stores all the inputs and outputs in an SQLite database, which you can find at the `"db_path"` when you run `covalent config`, and the results can be queried using the `#!Python ct.get_result(<dispatch ID>)` syntax.
 However, if you want to store the results in a different database of your choosing, you can do so quite easily.

-    An example is shown below for storing the results in your custom database via the [`quacc.util.db.covalent_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.covalent_to_db) function.
+    An example is shown below for storing the results in your custom database via the [`quacc.utils.db.covalent_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.utils.db.covalent_to_db) function.

     ```python
     from maggma.stores import MongoStore
-    from quacc.util.db import covalent_to_db
+    from quacc.utils.db import covalent_to_db

     # Define your database credentials
     store = MongoStore(